 Things to Do in Seminole Heights

-Stop by Vintage Post Marketplace or Vintage on Central for home decor antiques.
+Stop by Vintage Post Marketplace for home decor antiques.
 Learn to blow glass or buy pre-made glass art at Phoenix Studio & Gott Glass Gallery.
 Eat Breakfast with the Animals, ride the Tasmanian Tiger Coaster, or watch Florida Panthers prowl and African Penguins waddle at ZooTampa at Lowry Park.
 Start your morning at the speakeasy-inspired coffee shop, The Blind Tiger Cafe, for a Nitro Cold Brew or Cafe Bombon.
 Dig into South Porch flatbread, Blackened Tuna Tacos, or Hot Vodka Ravioli at Front Porch & Bart’s Tavern.
 “Nourish your soul and stomach” with dishes like The Hippy pizza, Southern Fish & Chips, or The Good Burger—and be sure to save room for a piece of Ella’s Key Lime Pie—at Ella’s American Folk Art Cafe.
 Or snack on incredible bar food like Drunk Grilled Cheese, Fish Reuben, or Vegan Jackfruit Tacos paired with Prairie Vanilla Noir or Lost Coast Mosaic Citra IPA at Mermaid Tavern.

 Neighborhood statistics from AreaVibes